yash001dev/marketplace-connect/docs/BULK_UPLOAD_GUIDE.md

 ### 3. Upload Process

 1. Select your marketplace (Shopify, Amazon, or Meesho)
+2. **(Optional)** Set bulk default values for fields like:
+   - Default price
+   - Default compare at price
+   - Default inventory
+   - Default tags
+   - Default features
-2. Upload your CSV file via the drag-and-drop interface
+3. Upload your CSV file via the drag-and-drop interface
-3. Click "Upload Products"
+4. Click "Upload Products"
-4. Monitor the progress and results
+5. Monitor the progress and results

+**How Bulk Defaults Work:**
+- If a product row in the CSV is missing a field (e.g., no `price` column or empty value), the bulk default value is used
+- CSV values always take priority over bulk defaults
+- This allows you to specify common values once and only override them in the CSV when needed

 ## CSV Template